 How long before you turn 65 do you apply for Medicare?
 Three months prior to turning 65 is the earliest you can apply to enroll in Medicare.
 You do this by applying with the Social Security Office.
 Original Medicare, or any additional Medicare insurance products that you apply for will not start until the 1st day of your 65th birth month.
 There are different rules and deadlines that surround Medicare, so it's best to connect with a Medicare insurance broker to discuss your unique situation.

 What is the average cost of Supplemental insurance for Medicare?
 This depends on your state, county, sex, age and smoking history.
-Typically a Medicare Supplement Plan G for a 65 year old non-smoking male averages about $150 per month in Anne Arundel County, Maryland.
-There are also discounts for first time Medicare recipients, so contact your local Medicare insurance agent to discuss which companies offer the best rates for your situation.
+Typically a Medicare Supplement Plan G for a 65 year old non-smoking male averages about $150 per month and $130 for females, in Anne Arundel County, Maryland.
+There are also discounts for two people living in the same house on the same plan, so contact your local Medicare insurance agent to discuss which companies offer the best rates for your situation.

 What are the income limits for Extra Help with Medicare?
 This varies by state.
 In Maryland, the threshold is $1,486 per month in income for a single person.
 However, this can go as high as $30,000 for help with Medicare Part D assistance or also known as a Low Income Subsidy (LIS).
-In order to understand all the rules surrounding Medicare assistance, you should contact a licensed Medicare Insurance Broker familiar with your state's rules and regulations.
+These amounts change yearly, so in order to understand all the rules surrounding Medicare assistance, you should contact a licensed Medicare Insurance Broker familiar with your state's rules and regulations.

 How much is taken out of your Social Security check for Medicare?
-Typically about $144 each month is removed to cover Medicare Part B premiums and this amount changes each year.
+Typically about $165 each month is removed to cover Medicare Part B premiums and this amount changes each year.
 However, you could have more removed if you're a high-income earner or less if you qualify for Medicaid.
-For more information on these fees visit: https://www.medicare.gov/your-medicare-costs/part-b-costs
+For the most recent information on these fees visit: https://www.medicare.gov/your-medicare-costs/part-b-costs

 When is the Medicare enrollment period?
 This depends on your situation, but the Annual Enrollment Period (AEP) is October 15th through December 7th each year.
 The Open Enrollment Period is from January 1st through March 31st.
 There are also many different Special Election Periods (SEPs) throughout the year that you may qualify for.
 There are different rules for each period so it's best to work with an experienced Medicare insurance broker to determine the best plan of action for your situation.